cmu-sei/juneberry/docs/overview.md

 ```

 This structure is preferred but not required.
 Many of the support tools are designed, by default, to work with
-this srructrion.
-However, especially in larger deployments, it is important to store
+this structure.
+However, especially in larger deployments, circumstances may require you to store
-files in paths that could be on different storage devices.
-If a different lab structure is chosen then the directories
+files in locations on different storage devices.
+If a different lab structure is chosen, then the directories
 must be provided to the enter_juneberry_container script or directly to the Juneberry tools (e.g. jb_train) via the
 various configuration variables.
 Refer to the [Getting Started](getting_started.md) guide for details.